A General Framework for Low Soundness Homomorphism Testing: Vector space over finite fields

 \paragraph{Defining the refined test. } Inspired from~\cref{claim: Vexpression} we define a $k^{\mathrm{th}}$ test such that the test passing probability of a function $f$ is $\delta_k(f)$ as above, \ie

 \begin{remark} Note that in the first step of the test, sampling $k-1$ random vectors instead of $k-1$ linearly independent vectors changes the test passing probability by $O(q^{-n})$.
 This is because the total variation distance between two distributions is $O(q^{-n})$.
-Thus, it suffices to sample $k-1$ random vectors in the first step and carry out the remainder of the test as is.
-For $k=3$, that is precisely the test proposed by Kiwi~\cite{Kiwi03} (for $q=2$, which is equivalent to the BLR test~\cite{BLR90}).
+Thus, it suffices to sample $k-1$ random vectors in the first step and carry out the remainder of the test as is. \end{remark}